mateusfreira/nun-db-js/examples/react/README.md

 # Making Redux TodoMVC Example a real-time multiuser app with Nun-db

 In this tutorial, we will show how to add Nun-db to an already existent react/redux app.
-It is a copy and paste of https://github.com/reduxjs/redux/tree/master/examples/todomvc + adding [Nun-db](https://github.com/mateusfreira/nun-db) as a database that makes it real-time and durable.
+This project is a copy and paste of https://github.com/reduxjs/redux/tree/master/examples/todomvc + adding [Nun-db](https://github.com/mateusfreira/nun-db) as a database that makes it real-time and durable.

-We need to make little changes to that.
+We need to make little archive that goal.
 (And I also believe this is true for any other Redux like projects)

-I will list the changes we have made.
+Next I will list the changes we have made.

-## Clone redux samples
+##  1. Clone redux samples

 ```bash
 git clone git@github.com:reduxjs/redux.git
 ```

-## Go to the examples folder
+## 2. Go to the examples folder

 ```bash
 cd redux/examples/todomvc
 ```

-## Install all modules
+## 3. Install all modules

 ```bash
 npm i
 ```

-## Start the dev app
+## 4. Start the dev app

 ```bash
 npm start